nautobot/nautobot-app-device-onboarding/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
-about: Report a reproducible bug in the current release of ntc-netbox-plugin-onboarding
+about: Report a reproducible bug in the current release of nautobot-device-onboarding
 ---

 ### Environment
 * Python version:  <!-- Example: 3.7.7 -->
-* NetBox version:  <!-- Example: 2.8.4 -->
+* Nautobot version:  <!-- Example: 1.0.0 -->
-* ntc-netbox-plugin-onboarding version:  <!-- Example: 1.0.0 -->
+* nautobot-device-onboarding version:  <!-- Example: 1.0.0 -->

 <!--
     Describe in detail the exact steps that someone else can take to reproduce